Mohammad Aminuddin: Death and legacy

 Aminuddin was arrested on 26 March 1971 by members of Pakistan Army from Pabna.
 Pakistan army executed him on 29 March 1971.
 Bangladesh Post Office released commemorative stamps with his pictures on 14 December 1993.
 In 2001 he was awarded the Independence Day Award by the government of Bangladesh in 2001.
 He was a founder of Pabna Law college, which was renamed to Shaheed Aminuddin Law College after him.

-After the fall of the Sheikh Hasina led Awami League government, the Muhammad Yunus led interim government renamed Shaheed Advocate Aminuddin Stadium to Pabna District Stadium in May 2025.
+Pabna stadium is posthumously named after him.
+After the fall of the Sheikh Hasina led Awami League government, the stadium renamed to 'Pabna District Stadium' in March 23, 2025 for brief time.
+Later, on May 28 of the same year, it reinstated its previous name.